Brand Protection

 • Reject: Do not deliver the message.
 Often the receiving server will inform the sender of the message failure.

 Google Workspace recommends using the “none” setting at first, and then carefully reviewing the reports.
-Then, as you identify illegitimate versus legitimate users of your domain — marketing partners, for example, that send email on your behalf — Google suggests changing the policy to quarantine, then finally to reject.
-Regardless of the action taken, you can set the DMARC record to request the receiving email server send a report indicating which of your domain’s email servers are sending email and the percentage of messages passing or failing authentication.
+Then, as organizations identify illegitimate versus legitimate users of their domain — marketing partners, for example, that send email on their behalf — Google suggests changing the policy to quarantine, then finally to reject.
+Regardless of the action taken, organizations can set the DMARC record to request the receiving email server send a report indicating which of their domain’s email servers are sending email and the percentage of messages passing or failing authentication.

-Steps to Set Up a Google Workspace DMARC Record[i]
+Steps to Set Up a Google Workspace DMARC Record1

 1. Configure both SPF and DKIM, then allow 48 hours before publishing the DMARC record.